magicalcows/mooforms/README.md

         }
     }

-Or clone the repo, and switch to the `0.0.1-dev` branch:
+Or clone the repo:

     git clone https://github.com/magicalcows/mooforms.git
-    cd mooforms
-    checkout 0.0.1-dev

 ## Setup

 If you're using composer, then just include the `autoload.php` file from your `vendor` folder.
-If you download/clone the repo or something, you just need to include `lib/MooForms/Form.php` and setup any `use` statements you want to use.
+If you download/clone the repo or something, you just need to include `library/Form.php` and setup any `use` statements you want to use.

 ## Form Configuraiton